mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 Fees’ under ‘Advanced Topics’ below).
 Output #2 is worth 0.2 BTC, which is sufficient, so we’ll choose that and hit ENTER.
-When prompted for a transaction fee, we’ll choose 0.0001 BTC (note that integer fees followed by the letter ‘s’ for “satoshis per byte” are also permissible).
+When prompted for a transaction fee, we’ll choose 0.0001 BTC (note that integer fees followed by the letter ‘s’ for “satoshis per byte” are also accepted, and this is actually the preferred way to indicate fees).
 After a couple more prompts and confirmations, your transaction will be saved:

 ```text
 Transaction written to file 'FEDCBA[0.1].rawtx'